Aypac/Arduino-TR-064-SOAP-Library/README.md

 * Add yield()'s (where sensible)
 * Error-handeling can always be improved
-* Reduce occasional crashes (should be fixed, but please report if still encountered)
 * Should some of the calls of the examples be included into the library?

 ### Examples

 * Add yield()'s (where sensible)
-* Add a few more nice examples (work in progress, see branch 'new_examples')
+* Add a few more nice examples
-  * turning on/off (guest) wifi
-  * read out connection speed
   * alternate WPS button
   * emergency dial-up to relatives or emergency services
-  * recognize when devices (like washing machines) are done (along the lines of [this](https://github.com/dl9sec/ArduinoSIP/tree/master/examples/LaundryNotifier)
   * Start devices through e.g. telegram messages (e.g. coffee machine, washing machine, ...)
 * WhoIsHomeIndicator
   * Add nice GUI/Website to configure/manage the users/LEDs/MACs/known devices
 * Extend doorbell example to also send telegram messages :)
+* Do something with the FRITZ!DECT Thermostats

 <hr />